 Important This feature isn’t available in Office on a Windows RT PC.
+Inquire is only available in the Office Professional Plus and Office 365 Professional Plus editions.
+Read Excel 2010 workbooks with Power Pivot don't work in some versions of Excel 2013.
 Want to see what version of Office you're using?

 Say you want to compare versions of a workbook, analyze a workbook for problems or inconsistencies, or see links between workbooks or worksheets.
 If Microsoft Office Professional Plus 2013 is installed on your computer, chances are the Spreadsheet Inquire add-in is available in Excel.